clobee/clobee-archive.github.io/docs/CTF/THM/crack_the_hash.md

 I used [hashcat wiki](https://hashcat.net/wiki/doku.php?id=example_hashes) to find out about the type.
 By searching for `$6` in the page I could see that the type was: `sha512crypt $6$, SHA512 (Unix)` and the hash id (for hashcat) is 1800

-I didn't manage to crack this using hashcat.
+Unfortunately I couldn't manage to crack this hash using hashcat.
 On this one, I used `Jonh The Ripper`

 ```bash